 - It does not come out of away mode until you walk in the door and set off the motion detectors.
 With a geofencing solution, the home setting may be triggered several minutes before you get there so your system has already started heating/cooling by the time you get home.

 Luckily, the Ecobee3 (here’s my full review) has some nice integration with a service called IFTTT (If This Then That).
 Using their free service, you can use the GPS of your mobile phone to help determine whether you are home or not.
 This is known as geofencing.
 Next, I’ll show you how to set up geofencing with IFTTT and your Ecobee3.

-If you have an iPhone, geofencing is already built into the Ecobee3 via iPhone location services.
-However, if you wish to link multiple phones together, you will still need IFTTT and Life360.
+Geofencing is already built into the Ecobee3 for both Android and iOS.
+However, it only works with one phone.
+In my opinion, this is one of the biggest weaknesses of the ecobee thermostats (btw, Nest does not have this problem).
+If you wish to link multiple phones together, you will still need IFTTT and Life360.
 I’ll show you how to set up Life360 below.

 How Do I Use IFTTT To Set Up Geofencing On My Ecobee3?

 Here is how to setup geofencing on your Ecobee3 through IFTTT.

 1) Setup a free account with IFTTT.
 You can download the app or do it from a web browser.

 2) Next, you’ll need to give IFTTT permission to access your Ecobee3.
 IFTTT calls all the stuff it links together “services”.

 Login to your IFTTT account and from there click on “Search” in the top menu bar.
 Do a search for Ecobee.
 The top result should be the Ecobee service which looks like the tile below.
 Click on the tile.